oxc3949/beginning_bioinformatics/ai_usage.md

 # AI Use Log
 - Tool/model & version: ChatGPT
-- What I asked for: Provide pseudocode for the Rosalind problem 17.
+- What I asked for: Provide pseudocode for the Rosalind problem 18.
 - Snippet of prompt(s):
-For the following problem Find the most frequent k-mers with mismatches in a string.
+Show me pseudocode for the following problem: Find the most frequent k-mers (with mismatches and reverse complements) in a DNA string.
-Given: A string Text as well as integers k and d.
-Return: All most frequent k-mers with up to d mismatches in Text. show me pseudo code that works in the context of k ≤ 12 and d ≤ 3
+Given: A DNA string Text as well as integers k and d.
-Return: All integer(s) i minimizing Skew(Prefixi (Text)) over all values of i (from 0 to |Genome|).
+Return: All k-mers Pattern maximizing the sum Countd(Text, Pattern) + Countd(Text, Pattern) over all possible k-mers

 - What I changed before committing: added

 def hamming_distance(s1, s2):